Up to 60% off sofas & mattresses — limited‑time deals.

 What is the best sofa placement in a small living room?

-Usually along the longest wall, unless that blocks the main walkway—then float it slightly and create a clear route around the seating zone.
+Usually along the longest usable wall, unless that blocks the main route.
+In that case, a short float often works better.

 Should I center my sofa on the wall?

-Center it on the focal point and the usable zone, not necessarily the wall itself.
+Center it on the focal point and the usable seating zone, not on the wall by default.

 How do I know if my walkway is too tight?

-If you consistently turn your shoulders or hips to pass, it’s too tight for daily comfort.
+If you keep turning your shoulders or hips to pass, it is too tight for daily comfort.

-Is it bad to put all furniture against the walls?
+Is it bad to put all the furniture against the walls?

 How do I place a sofa in an open-plan room?

-Float the sofa to “zone” the living area and keep circulation routes outside that zone.
+Use the sofa to define the living area and keep the main circulation routes outside that zone.

 What if my sofa blocks an air vent?